Tomlinson Fort (Georgia politician): Early years and education

 Fort was born in Warrenton, Georgia on July 14, 1787.
 He completed preparatory studies and then embarked on the study of medicine.
 In 1809, he received one term of medical training at the Philadelphia Medical College, and commenced practice in 1810 after moving to Milledgeville, Ga.
-It was a medical career which eventually spanned four decades.

 During the War of 1812, Fort enlisted in a volunteer company of Georgia Militia, and was elected captain.
 He was to sustain a wound during this time that would be his eventual cause of death at the age of 72.

 Political career

 Fort was a member of the Georgia House of Representatives for four terms, being elected annually from 1818 to 1826.
 He was elected as a Jacksonian candidate to the 20th United States Congress and served one term from March 4, 1827, to March 3, 1829.

 During his tenure in the State Legislature, he was instrumental in the formation of the Medical College of Georgia, as well as the state lunatic asylum in Milledgeville.

-He ended his political career as Mayor of Milledgeville (1847-1848).
+He ended his political career as Mayor of Milledgeville (1847–1848).